climate-action-kits/pxt-fwd-edu/gr3-forcewind-modify.md

 We are going to do this in 4 parts:
 1. Build our wind turbine
 2. Add starter code to make it move
-3. Tinker with our code to learn how it works
+3. Modify our code to learn how it works
 4. Complete a small coding challenge

 ![Step by step](https://raw.githubusercontent.com/climate-action-kits/pxt-fwd-edu/main/tutorial-assets/gr5-wind-lvl1-render.webp)